 - Vaginal itching or burning.

-Chlamydia can cause a bad case of painful inflammation in the urethra of a man, or infection of the epididymis, the tube which carries sperm away from the testes for ejaculation – resulting in a low sperm count which may affect fertility.
+- Chlamydia can cause painful inflammation in the urethra of a man, or infection of the epididymis, the tube which carries sperm away from the testes for ejaculation – resulting in a low sperm count which may affect fertility.

 - Untreated chlamydia can cause proctitis, in both sexes, which is inflammation of the tissues in the rectum, making the passing of stools painful and uncomfortable.

 To prevent spreading of STI’s, always use protection, especially if you have more than one partner.